Krishan07503/textconvert/README.md

 # React + Vite
+A React project that converts text to uppercase or lowercase, provides a summary with word and character count, estimates reading time, and displays a preview.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.